Tēnā koe, Welcome

 At St Benedict’s School we are fortunate to have the full support of our parent body.
 As such we embrace parents as partners and actively seek ways for parents to enjoy our students’ learning journey.

-We also enjoy an excellent relationship with St Benedict’s Parish; Father Doug is a regular on the school grounds and in the classrooms.
+We also enjoy an excellent relationship with St Benedict’s Parish; Father Pete Roe is a regular on the school grounds and in the classrooms.
 Staff and students alike welcome and appreciate his presence.

-We are fortunate to have a knowledgeable and passionate Board of Trustees.
+We are fortunate to have a knowledgeable and passionate School Board.
 Their diverse talents and ability to work collaboratively for the continued improvement of our school is vital.